LMCache/LMCache/SECURITY.md

 ## Reporting a Vulnerability

 For now, please email details of the vulnerability to lmcacheteam@gmail.com.
-Please try to include some detailed examples, screenshots etc. or anything you feel which may help identidy the problem fast.
+Please try to include some detailed examples, screenshots etc. or anything you feel which may help identify the problem fast.